Calling for a mindset shift

 Resources for you

-Sadly, too many people find themselves later in life living as the hollow remains of their unfilled dreams because they bought into the cultural norm of playing it safe at the expense of their passions, creative expressions, and higher purpose.
+Sadly, too many people find themselves living as the hollow remains of their unfilled dreams later in life because they bought into the cultural norm of playing it safe at the expense of their passions, creative expressions, and higher purpose.

 • About the Author